msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

   * \[2 points\] RDT&nbsp;2.1 resends data following a NAK

 * \[13 points\] `rdt_3_0.py`, `client_3_0.py`, `server_3_0.py`, `network_3_0.py` that correctly implement RDT&nbsp;3.0 and a link to a YouTube video showing the execution of your program.
+Make sure your videos are under 5 minutes long - __we will only watch the first five minutes of your video__.

   * \[2 points\] RDT&nbsp;3.0 delivers data under no corruption or loss in the network and uses a modified Packet class to send ACKs